Teen arrested in WA over alleged ‘Christchurch 2.0’ threat against Sydney mosque

 “We also urge the public to remain vigilant and to stand united against Islamophobia and all forms of bigotry.”

-Prime Minister Anthony Albanese said the message was “abhorrent”.
+Prime Minister Anthony Albanese said the alleged threat of violence was “abhorrent”.

 “The authorities have my full support as they investigate this matter.
 Those responsible must face the full force of the law,” he said.

-NSW Premier Chris Minns said the threat was very distressing, particularly as Muslims are participating in prayer during the month of Ramadan.
+NSW Premier Chris Minns said the reports were very distressing, particularly as Muslims are participating in prayer during the month of Ramadan.

 “Racist threats and Islamophobia will not be tolerated and will be met with the full force of the law,” he said.